maawad/PTX_BCHT/README.md

 ```

 ## Performance
 Results for building a hash table with a given number of keys then performing the same number of queries as the number of keys.
-Queriers are performed for positive queriers ratios (e.g., 100% for queriers that all exist in the hash set).
+Queries are performed for different positive queriers ratios (e.g., 100% for queries that all exist in the hash set).
 ```
    Millions    |      %      |                  Million keys/s
 Number of keys | Load factor | Insertion rate |             Find rate